FlexxCash/xxUSD/README.md

 ```

 Note: Make sure you have the Solana toolchain and Anchor framework installed and properly configured before building or testing the project.

+## Error Handling

+The project includes a custom error handling mechanism.
+The `handle_error` function in `lib.rs` is used to convert `XxusdError` into `anchor_lang::error::Error` and log error messages.

+## Program Freezing

+The `validate_is_program_frozen` function in `lib.rs` checks if the program is frozen and returns an error if it is.
+This can be used to prevent certain operations when the program is in a frozen state.

 ## License